 - Dig your spring box out of storage and find things to display that you love.

-- Place sentimental objects that are okay for your children to touch.
+- Place natural sentimental objects like crystals and your favorite nature finds like heart rocks that are okay for your children to touch.

 Make is something meaningful for you and your family and you can’t go wrong.